ajgorhoe/iglibmodules/README.md

 * `CurrentRepo_ThrowOnErrors` specifies whether exceptions are thrown on errors.
 Default (and recommended) is $false, which means that errors are reported but they don't end the execution of the cloning/updating script
 * if certain variables are not defined for a specific repository (commonly, addresses of secondary and tertiary remotes), set them to `$null`

-One important property of cloning/updating scripts is that results of their calls are the same regardless of the current directory.
+One important property of cloning/updating scripts is that **results** of their calls are **independent of the current directory**.
 Paths are specified as absolute paths, or are treated relative to the script directory.
 Besides, these scripts are run without arguments.

+**Updating/cloning scripts** for individual repositories do the following:

+* When the repository is not yet cloned:
+  * Clone the repository at the specified location (variable `CurrentRepo_Directory`, relative to the script location)
+  * Define the remotes as specified by the variables (`CurrentRepo_Address` / `CurrentRepo_Remote`, `CurrentRepo_AddressSecondary` / `CurrentRepo_RemoteSecondary`, `CurrentRepo_AddressTertiary` / `CurrentRepo_RemoteTertiary`)
+  * Fetch from the primary remote
+  * Check out the specified branch (or tag or commit) from the primary remote (variable `CurrentRepo_Ref`)
+* When the repository clone already exists:
+  * Fetch from the primary remote
+  * Check out the specified branch (or tag or commit; variable `CurrentRepo_Ref`) if not already checked out
+  * Pull to the checked out branch from the primary remote (if applicable, e.g., if not in detached state) to integrate the latest changes from the common server

-The **group cloning/updating scripts** (such as [UpdateRepos_Basic.ps1](./UpdateRepos_Basic.ps1) or [UpdateRepos_Extended.ps1](./UpdateRepos_Extended.ps1)) simply run several cloning/updating scripts for individual repositories, to clone or update a group of related repositories.
+**Group cloning/updating scripts** (such as [UpdateRepos_Basic.ps1](./UpdateRepos_Basic.ps1) or [UpdateRepos_Extended.ps1](./UpdateRepos_Extended.ps1)) simply run several cloning/updating scripts for individual repositories, to clone or update a group of related repositories.
 For each individual script, its absolute path is calculated from the relative path with respect to script location before it is run.

 ### Running the Scripts